Custom Search

 Isentropic (or adiabatic) Compression/Expansion Processes

-If a compression or expansion takes place under constant volume conditions - the process is said to be isentropic.
-The isentropic process can with the Ideal Gas Law be expressed as
+If compression or expansion of gas takes place with no flow of heat energy either into or out of the gas - the process is said to be isentropic or adiabatic.
+The isentropic (adiabatic) process can be expressed with the Ideal Gas Law as

 p / ρk = constant (2)